melvinchia3636/sudoku/README.md

 - [ ] Multicolor cell marking
 - [ ] Play your own board
 - [ ] Save board for later
+- [ ] View your statistic
+- [ ] OP Chain Mode
+- [ ] Print the sudoku board on a paper
+- [ ] Save the sudoku board to PDF Docs or Images
+- [ ] View the sudoku board archives and redo any boards if you want
+- [ ]